Operator splitting for dissipative delay equations: Order of convergence

 b) Let $0\leq s \leq t \leq -\sigma_0$ and take $\tbinom{x}{f}\in\calD$.
 By the definition of $u_t$ we have

 The first of these three terms can be estimated as

-Similarly, since $u$ is a classical solution of the delay equation (by $\calD\subset D(\widetilde\calG)\subset D(\calG)$), it is continuously differentiable and hence Lipschitz continuous.
-Hence the third term can be bounded in a similar way as the first.
-For the Lipschitz constant here note that
+Similarly, since $u$ is a mild solution of the delay equation (by $\calD\subset D(\widetilde\calG)\subset D(\calG)$), by Miyadera \cite[Theorem 4.2]{miyadera:77} it is Lipschitz continuous with Lipschitz constant $\|\calG\tbinom{x}{f}\|$.
+Hence the third term can be bounded in a similar way as the first: For the Lipschitz constant $L$ of the integrand we obtain